JacCars/Analyse_package/README.md

 	* https://numpy.org/
 	* https://pandas.pydata.org/

-## Installing Analyse_package
+## Installing 7functions

-To install Analyse_package, follow these steps:
+To install 7functions, follow these steps:

 We reccomend installing this package with conda (from anaconda).
 Read more about the anaocnda project at https://www.anaconda.com/